Organic is the fastest growing sector of the U.S. food industry.

 We are Rooted in Organics

-My family's history with organics began in the mid 70's, with my wife and I starting the 20-acre Chrysalis Organic Farm in Valley Center California growing 8 acres of apples and pears and 8 acres of vegetables.
+Our family's history with organics began in the mid 70's, with Steve and Richele starting the 20-acre Chrysalis Organic Farm in Valley Center California growing 8 acres of apples and pears and 8 acres of vegetables.
 This was long before any certifications or organic standards were regulated and inspected by the USDA.

-With our move to Kauai in 1982, my family started growing with the addition of 3 beautiful children and the creation of Hawaiian Organic Noni.
+With our move to Kauai in 1982, our family started growing with the addition of 3 beautiful children and the creation of our family farm, Real Noni.
 What started as 25 raw acres of land on Kauai has grown today into our 70-acre certified organic family farm.

 Our commitment to organics guides us day in and day out.
 The quality of our food directly relates to the quality of the nutrients and the quality of care that we feed our plants.
 For this reason we are rooted in organic farming as it nourishes the soil and nourishes our food rather than stripping them of their nutrients.

 We hope these organic label tips will help empower you to make informed choices during your next visit to the store or farmers’ market and to be better able to deduct whether a product is truly organic.

 I’ve been on the farm tour…love the farm…the energy….the noni….it is a dream of mine to return one day.
 It’s wonderful to know I can count on my Noni to be pure…..Thank you…

 Thank you so much for this information.
 Appreciate you explaining all this…extremely helpful.
 We enjoyed our tour last October and will be bringing our kids later this year.
 We have 4 grandchildren, ages 14 down to 6.
 They all are familiar with Noni whether they have growing pains or sore muscles after sports.
 Excited to show them how it’s grown and made.